Igigog/Weird_Tasks_Framework/DOC.md

 `igi_generate.Amount(n)` - make an entity into n copies of itself

-`igi_generate.Split(in, out, amount?)` - take one value from field in, put in field out, repeat until done or until `amount` is reached.
+`igi_generate.Split(in, out, amount?)` - take one value from field in, put in field out, repeat until done or until (optional) `amount` is reached.
 Values are taken in random order.

 Which means, if you want ALL THE SMARTS, here's what you need: